Out of all the rooms in your house which is the most prone to moisture?

 Having proper ventilation coupled with a reliable dehumidifier will prevent moisture from damaging food and furnishings.
 The sink, pantry, and cooking area(s) should always have proper humidity prevention.
 Otherwise, wood and metal furnishings can rot or rust from the effect of excessive moisture, including your kitchen cabinets.

 Humidity management is a critically important part of keeping a kitchen area safe for your family.

 The Dangers of Humidity in the Kitchen

 Excessive humidity can cause a buildup of moisture in your pantry or anywhere else in your home for that matter.
-Excessive moisture can also lead to mold in kitchen cabinets, potential health problems, and many environmental issues.
 You should avoid these problems by controlling humidity levels in areas that are more susceptible to moisture buildup.

 The most important targets?